Learn About Light Sport Aircraft

 - Sport pilots are restricted to day VFR flying at non-towered airfields

 - The risk associated with new and/or experimental aircraft

 The Medical Issue

 A common initiative for potential sport pilots is the ability to fly without attaining an aviation medical certificate.
 Generally, a person can become a sport-pilot with only a valid driver's license, but there are exceptions:

 - Any person who has been denied an aviation medical certificate in the past is not eligible to use a driver's license to establish medical fitness for flight.
 If denied an aviation medical, you must apply for a waiver or a special issuance medical, which must be approved before flying as a sport pilot.

 - Previous or current pilots who have let their medical certificate expire can use a driver's license to establish medical eligibility for sport pilot privileges, as long as they have never been denied a medical certificate.

-- Finally, for any certificate or rating, a pilot is required to assess his or her own fitness before flying.
+- Finally, for any certificate or rating, a pilot is required to assess their own fitness before flying.
 Thus, the FAA states that a person with known medical conditions that could interfere with flying duties is not eligible for a sport pilot certificate unless that person successfully attains a valid aviation medical certificate.